btskinner/spatial/README.md

 # Spatial Data and Scripts

 This directory contains spatial data files and the scripts that produce them.
+The data files are linked both to their GitHub repository location and a raw version to facilitate easy download.
+Scripts to produce the datasets can be found in the `./scripts` subdirectory of the repository.

 ## Data